 Jack nodded.
 "Leo is the best we have, I trust him."

 "I know sir, now let's get down there and find out more."

 President Bryce nodded and followed Norris into the bowels of the floating city.
 The walk was quiet and tensions were high.
-As they approached the infirmary, Norris looked back at Myers and nodded.
-She stepped to the front of the group and held up her hands."I am sorry folks during a medical emergency like this only absolutely essential personnel are allowed into the infirmary.
+As they approached the sickbay, Norris looked back at Myers and nodded.
+She stepped to the front of the group and held up her hands."I am sorry folks during a medical emergency like this only absolutely essential personnel are allowed into the sickbay.
 The president and two agents may accompany the admiral; the rest I will show to the officers' wardroom for coffee."

 Someone started to protest but stopped when the two very mean looking Marine guards stepped up behind her.

 President Bryce turned and looked at everyone.
 "It's fine everyone, too many people in there will get in the way.
 This aircraft carrier has the best medical teams in the Navy aboard.
 We need to give them room to do their jobs.
 I will join you in the wardroom in a moment when I have a little bit more information."
-He turned and walked into the infirmary.The chaos of noises, screams, and crying assaulted them as they stood in the doorway.
+He turned and walked into the sickbay.The chaos of noises, screams, and crying assaulted them as they stood in the doorway.
 Norris spotted Corpsmen Taylor and waved him over.
 "Taylor give me a sitrep please."